VIEWER: an extensible visual analytics framework for enhancing mental healthcare: Results

 \subsubsection{Physical health monitoring}

-The first use case of VIEWER was to support annual physical health check in mental healthcare.
-Compared to the general population, people with mental illnesses often face poorer physical health \cite{thornicroft2011physical}, which has contributed to reduced quality of life and a shortened life expectancy by 10-20 years for people with severe mental illnesses \cite{john2018premature,chesney2014risks}.
+The first use case of VIEWER was to support annual physical health check for all active patients within the Trust, particularly for those living with severe mental health conditions or undergoing long-term psychiatric medication treatment.
+Compared to the general population, people with mental health conditions often face poorer physical health \cite{thornicroft2011physical}, which has contributed to reduced quality of life and a shortened life expectancy by 10-20 years for people with severe mental health conditions \cite{john2018premature,chesney2014risks}.
+This disparity is partly due to the potential side effects of psychiatric medications, such as weight gain, metabolic syndrome, cardiovascular risks, and other chronic conditions \cite{smith2013schizophrenia,wang2022patient}.
 To enhance overall health and decrease premature mortality among this group, clinical guidelines recommend annual physical health checks to promptly identify and manage physical health conditions\footnote{\url{https://www.england.nhs.uk/long-read/improving-the-physical-health-of-people-living-with-severe-mental-illness/}}.
 These assessments typically include the evaluation of multiple parameters, including blood pressure, body mass index (BMI), blood glucose or HbA1c levels, lipid profile, smoking status, alcohol consumption, and lifestyle factors like diet and physical activity levels, which can be time consuming.

-VIEWER has served as the primary system supporting a team of six members in overseeing physical health checks for the entire active caseload of over 36,000 patients within the Trust.
+VIEWER has served as the primary system supporting a team of six members in overseeing physical health checks for the entire active caseload of over 51,000 patients within the Trust.
 VIEWER provided a comprehensive overview of physical health checks by leveraging NLP-based information extraction methods.
 Through interactive visualisations, team members can readily identify patients who require a physical health assessment.
 Each identified patient is provided with a hyperlink that directs clinicians to their profile within the EHR system, facilitating actions such as scheduling a check or contacting GPs for additional information.
 After completion, these checks are recorded in the source EHR system and then incorporated into VIEWER.
 This systematic approach has streamlined the check process and resulted in an increase in completed assessments.
 For example, Figure \ref{fig:physical} shows the rise in the number of measures completed by the team after adopting VIEWER as a systematic approach within a short period of two months.